shemishe/Swift-Portfolio/README.md

 # Wake Up Happy

 Wake Up Happy is an iOS video streaming notification reminder app.
 This app was an idea I had when I first started learning Swift iOS programming, a project I started but couldn't finish at the time due to my lack of knowledge in Swift.
-Ideally, I would love to publish this to the App Store and be used by those who could use a little bit more happiness in their mornings.
+Ideally, I would love to publish this to the App Store and be used by those who could use a little bit more happiness during their mornings.
 Wake Up Happy opens up to a tap screen that plays a video, includes an "About" page and has notification functionality that the user can set to create reminders to watch a video at a certin time every morning.

 I am extremely proud with how the app turned out and that I was able to bring it to completion.
 The next step now is to expand the database of videos.
-With Wake Up Happy, I continued my journey using the MVC architecture while learning and using the UserNotifications framework.
+With Wake Up Happy, I continued my journey using the MVC architecture while learning and using the UserNotifications framework and implementing Notifications & Observers.
 I also utilized UIPickerView that allow users to set their own reminder time.
 I used Firebase as the backend and for video storage.
 And like with all my apps, Wake Up Happy was created without storyboards.

 <p align="center">
 <img src="images/wakeuphappy/wakeuphappy1.jpg" width="240"  title="WakeUpHappy">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="images/wakeuphappy/wakeuphappy2.jpg" width="240" title="WakeUpHappy">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="images/wakeuphappy/wakeuphappy3.jpg" width="240" title="WakeUpHappy">